Physic Tutorials

 5 Types Of Thermometer Physics And Uses

 In this article, I will discuss types of thermometers and their uses.
-Thermometers use any physical property of a substance which varies in a known way with temperature, and is easily measurable as a means of gauging temperature.
+Thermometers use any physical property of a substance that varies in a known way with temperature and is easily measurable as a means of gauging temperature.
 The substance of whose physical property is so used is known as a thermometric substance.

 Type of thermometerThermometric substancePhysical property